rohrat18/apexTemplateandPMD/README.md

 # How to use
 1. Inorder to use the class template type **"!apextemplate"** and for test class type **"!testtemplate"** you will get the code then continue coding.
 2. Create a folder like "rulesets\apex\apex-ruleset.xml" in the workspace you are currently working and then type **"apexruleset"**.
 3. Press _"Ctrl+Shft+P"_ and then start typing Task... you will get a list of task functions select "Task: Configure Default Build task" and once you select that will get a window opened up there type **"task"**.
-This step of configuring default build task is onle first time, later whenever you want to run this default build task just press _"Ctrl+B"_.
+This step of configuring default build task is onle first time, later whenever you want to run this default build task just press _"Ctrl+shft+B"_.

     ![Screenshot](https://github.com/rohrat18/apexTemplateandPMD/blob/master/images/task%20configure.jpg)